enricollen/enricollen.github.io/_posts/2019-01-22-Social-Network-Site.md

 ---
-title: Social Network Site
+title: ☕️ Social Network Site
 date: 2019-01-22 21:30 +0200
 categories: [Bachelor Degree Projects, Social Network Site]
 tags: [php, html, css, js, mysql]
 ---

-# Pausa Caffè - Social Network ☕️
 "Pausa Caffè" is an open-source social network platform written in pure HTML, CSS, JS, PHP with a MySQL database.
 This project was developed as part of the 'Web Development' exam during my Bachelor's degree.
 The goal was to demonstrate the basic architecture of a PHP-based web application.
 Please note that all the code and comments on git are in Italian.

 ## Features 🔍